 4. Sweet Potatoes

 Sweet potatoes are a healthier option than white potatoes because they are much more nutritious.
 They contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.
 However, you must make sure they are cooked thoroughly and without added seasonings or flavourings before giving them to your beloved pooch.

 These make a great, crunchy snack for dogs!
-Due to their low calorie content they are a treat that doesn't put on the pounds, so make a great reward for dogs to stay a healthy weight.
+Due to there low calorie content they are a treat that doesn't put on the pounds, so make a great reward for dogs to stay a healthy weight.
 Due to their high water content they also help relieve dehydration, especially useful on a hot day.

 6. Brussel sprouts

 Green peas are a healthy treat for your dog as they are high in vitamin A, vitamin K, and several B vitamins.
-Peas are also a great source of fiber, iron, zinc, potassium, and magnesium.
+Peas are also a great source of fibre, iron, zinc, potassium, and magnesium.
 These vitamins and minerals are good for your dog’s vision, skin, digestion, immune system, nerves, heart, and more.
 Although if your dog has kidney issues, try to avoid peas as they contain substances that can cause irritation!